imhicihu/ISKM2017/README.md

 # Rationale #

 This document is related to the website of ISKM 2017.
-The source and commits, the workflow _et alia_ on behalf of security.
+The (internal) source and commits & the workflow _et alia_ is not shared on behalf of security.

 ### What is this repository for? ###